 The teacher preparation program at Baldwin Wallace University is accredited by the National Council for Accreditation of Teacher Education (Now CAEP, Council for the Accreditation of Educator Preparation).
 This accreditation includes both undergraduate and graduate programs leading to initial or advanced teacher licensure.
 The accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, re-licensure, or other purposes.
-The School of Education is approved for teacher education in the following undergraduate areas: early childhood education (prekindergarten-grade 3), middle childhood education (grades 4-9), mild/moderate educational needs (kindergarten-grade 12), adolescent young adult education (grades 7-12), for teaching regular academic subjects offered in middle and senior high schools, and multiage education (prekindergarten-grade 12), for teaching subjects such as foreign language, music, health & physical education, and visual arts.
+The School of Education is approved for teacher education by the Ohio Department of Higher Education in the following undergraduate areas: early childhood education (prekindergarten-grade 5), middle childhood education (grades 4-9), mild/moderate educational needs (kindergarten-grade 12), adolescent young adult education (grades 7-12), for teaching regular academic subjects offered in middle and senior high schools, and multi-age education (prekindergarten-grade 12), for teaching subjects such as foreign language, music, health & physical education, and visual arts.